pyt-team/TopoNetX/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7958504.svg)](https://doi.org/10.5281/zenodo.7958504)

 # 🌐 TopoNetX (TNX) 🍩
-# Computing on Topological Domains
+# Computing with Relational Data abstracted as Topological Domains

 ![toponetx](https://user-images.githubusercontent.com/8267869/234068354-af9480f1-1d18-4914-92f1-916d9093e44d.png)

-Many natural systems as diverse as social networks and proteins are characterized by relational structure.
-This is the structure of interactions between components in the system, such as social interactions between individuals or electrostatic interactions between atoms.
+Many complex systems, ranging from socio-economic systems such as social networks, over to biological systems (e.g., proteins) and technical systems can be abstracted as a set of entities with are linked to each other via a set of relations.
+For instance, a social network may be abstracted as a set vertices corresponding to people linked via various social interactions, including pairwise relationships such as friendships and higher-order relationships involving multiple people.
+This *relational data* can be abstracted as a topological domain such as a graph, hypergraph, simplicial, cellular or combinatorial complex, which enables the principled analysis of such data.

-`TopoNetX` provides a unifying interface to compute with such relational data.
+`TopoNetX` provides a unified platform to compute with such relational data.

 ## 🎯 Scope and functionality